KTH/devops-course/contributions/presentation/week9/adriankv-arasp/README.md

 ## Description

-We will explore various organizational structures and roles within DevOps teams.
-Examining different approaches to organizing teams, such as cross-functional teams, guilds, and chapters, and discuss the unique strengths and weaknesses of each approach.
+We will explore various leadership styles and other roles within DevOps teams and how they interact under different types of leaders.
+Examining different approaches to leadership, such as transformational, transactional, authentic, servant and ad hoc leadership and discuss the unique strengths and weaknesses of each approach.

 **Relevance**

-By understanding these different forms of organizatios one can optimize for a more productive DevOps environment.
+By understanding these different forms of leadership one can optimize for a more productive DevOps environment.